fauna/fauna-python/README.rst

 Write Timeout
 ------------

-The write timeout specifies the maximum amount of time, in datetime.timedelta, to wait for a chunk of data to be sent (for example, a chunk of the request body).
+The write timeout specifies the maximum amount of time, as ``datetime.timedelta``, to wait for a chunk of data to be sent (for example, a chunk of the request body).
 If the client is unable to send data within this time frame, a ``WriteTimeout`` exception is raised.

 Configure the write timeout using the ``http_write_timeout`` option.
 The default value if you do not provide one is ``DefaultHttpWriteTimeout`` (5 seconds).